-Dom David Knowles, "The Benedictines," A Digest for Moderns, Second Edition.
+Available in the Saint Leo Abbey gift shop, Dom David Knowles, "The Benedictines," A Digest for Moderns, Second Edition.
 Forward by Marion R. Bowman, O.S.B.
-Abbot of Saint Leo Abbey, The Abbey Press, Saint Leo, Florida, 1962 Online version (but this online version omits chapters 5 and 6, the last two chapters).
+Abbot of Saint Leo Abbey, The Abbey Press, Saint Leo, Florida.

 Although this little booklet is listed last, it should be one of the first three books in an Oblate's library, the other two being the RB 1980 and the anniversary edition of the Rule).